panicmechanic/ZMD/Readme.md

     /Being able to strangle an elf with a wombat leather sock from it's own severed foot.

     /Casting Polymorph Arm to Banana followed by Animate Banana and watching a goblin's own arm beat it to death.

+- Play TGGW/Cave of Qud/Cataclysm for 'research'
+- Random quest element - As walknig through a forest you are suddenly messaged that you have been captured and a

+    new level loads, from here any type of quest could play out.
+- Maybe you steal powers from the gods and they have all gone mad?

 #Done: